-When you walk in, rest assured that you’re getting the real deal.
+When you walk in, rest assured you’re getting the real deal.
 When they say ikat or phulkari, they don’t mean the same old variety.
-Even their indigo and ajrak have that rustic, imperfect charm that every piece that’s handmade proudly wears.
+Even their indigo and ajrak have that rustic, imperfect charm that every handmade piece proudly wears.
 Stacks and stacks of hand/block-printed bed sheets and dohars have a piece of our heart, because even if our small pad doesn’t deserve these beauties, we know our mum would lose her mind over these.
 We’ll just say this: The bed linen here is very Fab India-esque (design-wise) and great value-for-money.